Tolkien's maps: Iconic poster map

 In 1969, Tolkien's publisher Allen & Unwin commissioned the illustrator Pauline Baynes to paint a map of Middle-earth.
 Tolkien supplied her with copies of his draft maps for The Lord of the Rings, and annotated her copy of his son Christopher's 1954 map for The Fellowship of the Ring.
 Allen & Unwin published Baynes's map as a poster in 1970.
 It was decorated with a header and footer showing some of Tolkien's characters, and vignettes of some of his stories' locations.
 The poster map became "iconic" of Middle-earth.
-She was the only illustrator of whom Tolkien approved.
+She was one of the few illustrators of whom Tolkien approved.

 Redraftings

 Campbell writes that the redrafting of the maps by the publishers HarperCollins for a later edition of The Lord of the Rings made the cartography "bland, modern, professional illustration".
 In her view, this is "an unintentional reversion to decorative but technically inaccurate medieval-style maps", something that she finds misguided, as in his maps "Tolkien desired accuracy more than decoration".
 In addition, the redrafting loses what she calls "the illusion of Bilbo's own fair copies of older maps and which suggested a culture without printing presses or engraving", through Tolkien's own "charming hand lettering".